Magnify-Cash/magnify-monorepo/contracts/docs/integration-guide.md

 Welcome to the NFTYFinanceV1 Integration Guide!
 This document is designed to help developers seamlessly integrate their applications with the NFTY Finance protocol.
 NFTYFinanceV1 is a smart contract protocol that facilitates lending and borrowing of ERC20 tokens using NFTs as collateral.
 The protocol is built with a focus on being fully on-chain, non-custodial, and independent of external oracles and intermediaries.

-## Protocol Overview

-NFTY Finance introduces "LAMM" (Lending Automated Market Maker), an innovative AMM-style architecture for lending markets.
-The core contracts that power the protocol are as follows:

-- `NFTYFinanceV1.sol`: Contains the core protocol module.
-- `NFTYFinanceERC721.sol`: An abstract ERC721 with built-in roles, meant for inheritance by other ERC721 contracts.
-- `NFTYLendingKeysV1.sol`: Manages lending desk ownership.
-- `NFTYObligationNotesV1.sol`: Handles a borrower's obligation to repay.
-- `NFTYPromissoryNotesV1.sol`: Represents the lender's promise to be repaid.

 ## Integration Steps

 Integrating your application with NFTYFinanceV1 is developer-friendly, offering flexibility in choosing the Ethereum RPC stack that suits your preferences.
 Below are the steps for lenders and borrowers: